Kelly Kelly: Professional wrestling career

-World Wrestling Entertainment
+World Wrestling Entertainment / WWE

 Developmental territories (2006–2007)

 In 2006, while working as a model, Blank was seen by World Wrestling Entertainment (WWE) official John Laurinaitis, who was interested in signing her to a contract.
 WWE contacted her modeling agency and invited her to their developmental territory, Ohio Valley Wrestling (OVW), for a tryout.
 Despite having no previous wrestling experience she was offered a contract, which she signed in May 2006.
 Even after being called up to the main roster she continued to fly back and forth to OVW's base city Louisville, Kentucky, once a week to work shows; first as a ring announcer and referee, then as a wrestler.
 One of her first matches took place at the September 6 television tapings where she participated in a Women's battle royal won by ODB.
 In late 2007, she also made an appearance in Florida Championship Wrestling, WWE's new developmental territory.

 ECW and Extreme Exposé (2006–2008)

 Blank debuted for the ECW brand as Kelly Kelly.
-Originally, she was to be named just 'Kelly', but her ring name was expanded to 'Kelly Kelly' by WWE CEO Vince McMahon.
+Originally, she was to be named just "Kelly", but her ring name was expanded to "Kelly Kelly" by WWE CEO Vince McMahon.
 She made her debut on the first episode of the weekly television program on June 13, 2006, becoming the youngest Diva on the WWE roster, aged 19.
 Her character, an exhibitionist, was introduced performing a striptease for the crowd.
 The next week, while performing another striptease, Kelly was interrupted by her on-screen boyfriend, Mike Knox, who came to the stage and covered her with a towel before dragging her backstage.
 Her stripping became a weekly segment known as Kelly's Exposé and usually followed the same routine; Kelly would dance and strip until she was stopped by Knox.
 Knox began forcing Kelly to accompany him to ringside so he could keep an eye on her, making her his de facto valet.
 As a result, she found herself involved in the feud developing between Knox and his tag team partner Test and the team of Tommy Dreamer and The Sandman.
 This included her being inadvertently hit with a cane by Sandman when Knox used her as a shield.
 She made her ECW in-ring debut on the August 22, edition of ECW During an extreme bikini contest segment between Torrie Wilson and herself, Test and Mike Knox interrupted the contest stopping Kelly before she had a chance to disrobe.
 Leading Tommy Dreamer and Sandman to come in through the crowd, Sandman took the mic and challenged Test, Knox and Kelly in a six-person mixed tag team match.
 Kelly, Knox and Test went on to lose to Dreamer, Sandman, and Wilson.